-In HD, we are advancing two programs, WVE-120101 and WVE-120102, each targeting a disease-associated single nucleotide polymorphism ("SNP") within the huntingtin gene ("HTT"): rs362307 ("HTT SNP1") and rs362331 ("HTT SNP2"), respectively.
-Targeting mRNA transcript with these SNPs allows us to lower the mutant allele transcript, while leaving the healthy transcript relatively intact (see figure below).
-We commonly refer to this method (or approach) as "allele specific targeting."
+Our HD Portfolio: In HD, we are currently advancing two clinical programs and one preclinical program.
+WVE-120101 and WVE-120102 are our clinical programs, where each is a distinct stereopure antisense oligonucleotide designed to selectively target a single nucleotide polymorphism ("SNP") associated with the disease-causing mHTT mRNA transcript within the HTT gene: rs362307 ("mHTT SNP1") and rs362331 ("mHTT SNP2"), respectively.
+Our third program in HD is also a stereopure antisense oligonucleotide designed to target an undisclosed SNP3, which we refer to as our "mHTT SNP3" program, and it is currently in the preclinical stage.
+Approximately 50% of the HD population carries SNP1 or SNP2 and, with overlap, up to 70% of the HD population carries either SNP1, SNP2 or both.
+Approximately 40% of the HD population carries SNP3 and, with overlap, up to 80% of the HD population carries at least one of SNP1, SNP2 and/or SNP3.
+Targeting mRNA transcript with these SNPs allows us to lower the mutant allele transcript, while leaving the healthy transcript relatively intact.
+The healthy transcript is required to produce healthy HTT protein which is important for neuronal function.
+We commonly refer to this method (or approach) as "allele selective targeting."
 SNPs are naturally occurring variations within a given genetic sequence and in certain instances can be used to distinguish between two related copies of a gene where only one is associated with the expression of a disease-causing protein.
-HTT SNP1 and HTT SNP2 are two of the most common SNPs associated with the mHTT allele, which are believed to encompass up to 70% of the HD patient population.
-We have shown that by targeting HTT SNP1 and HTT SNP2 in preclinical in vitro studies, the production of disease-causing proteins associated with HD can be reduced.
-As part of ongoing, required and routine toxicology support of our clinical programs, we continue to conduct in vivo nonclinical toxicology studies for WVE-120101 and WVE-120102.
-A recent in vivo micronucleus assay yielded results that require additional nonclinical studies that we are planning to conduct.
-WVE-120101 and WVE-120102 have been granted orphan drug designation for the treatment of HD by the FDA.
+Our allele selective approach may also enable us to address the pre-manifest, or asymptomatic, HD patient population in the future.
+We have shown that by targeting mHTT SNP1 in preclinical in vitro studies, the production of disease-causing proteins associated with HD can be selectively reduced.
+In addition, we have shown that by targeting mHTT SNP3 in preclinical in vitro studies, our SNP3 compounds selectively reduce the expression of the mutant HTT.